 It features a matt black frame, black engine with polished fin ends, black seat with grey trim and round black mirrors.

-He says their styling department was asked to create “something unprecedented but entirely possible”.
+Claudio said at EICMA that their styling department was asked to create “something unprecedented but entirely possible”.

 The Motard will be based on the 803cc Scrambler.